Dependency injection

 print(my_dependency) # (3)

-2. Router declaration is omitted
+typing_extenstionsin earlier versions - Router declaration is omitted

-3. Will print Hello!
+- Will print

 Sub-dependencies